offalynne/Input/docs/5.0/Verbs-and-Bindings.md

 We start by defining a default profile.
 This serves two purposes - firstly, it lets Input know what verbs we're expecting to use.
 Secondly, it allows us to create some bindings so that Input will know how to interpret user input straight away.

 ?> When you import Input it’ll come with some default controls already set up.
 To explain this clearer, we must delete everything that’s already in `INPUT_DEFAULT_PROFILES` and start fresh.
+You may also need to delete the contents of [`INPUT_VERB_GROUPS`](Verbs-and-Bindings?id=verb-groups).

 You'll find `INPUT_DEFAULT_PROFILES` in [`__input_config_profiles_and_bindings()`](Configuration?id=profiles-and-bindings).
 This is where we'll set up our default profile.